Azure/azure-openai-landing-zone/foundation/aistudio-infra/README.md

 # Azure AI Studio Bicep Deployment

+This repo deploy Azure AI studio with VNet integration.

 ### Azure AI Studio Landing Zone components

 The diagram shows the components of Azure AI studio which can be deployed using the bicep deployments